Collection-Space-Navigator/CSN/README.md

 ![CSN: Collection Space Navigation](./fig1_web.png)

 The Collection Space Navigator (CSN) is an explorative visualization tool for researching collections and their multidimensional representations.
 We designed this tool to better understand multidimensional data, its methods, and semantic qualities through spatial navigation and filtering.
 CSN can be used with any image collection and can be customized for specific research needs (see Jupyter Notebook or Colab version How-To guide).

-The code is originally a fork of the [umap-explorer](https://github.com/GrantCuster/umap-explorer) by [GrantCuster](https://github.com/GrantCuster).
+The code is originally a fork of the [umap-explorer](https://github.com/GrantCuster/umap-explorer) by [GrantCuster](https://github.com/GrantCuster), which was used as the basis for further development.

 # Demo and Paper
 [-> interactive CSN Demo](https://collection-space-navigator.github.io/CSN)